 Debunking The Rumors

-As articles and posts circulated throughout the news and social media, some threads began taking on a life of their own.
+As articles and posts circulated throughout the news and social media, some threads began to take on a life of their own.
 The primary facts were muddied and it has become difficult to divide the rumors from the truth.
-Urban Corning looked through the comment threads to tackle three of the most common misconceptions about this project.
+Urban Corning looked through the comment sections to tackle three of the most common misconceptions about this project.

 Preserving the Northside Blodgett Middle School was *technically* a possible option, of course, just not a feasible one.
-Some people believed that the building’s structure would remain intact, while being converted into a new apartment building – like what was done at the former Corning Free Academy (now Academy Place Apartments).
+Some people believed that the building?s structure could remain intact, while being converted into a new apartment building – like what was done at the former Corning Free Academy (now Academy Place Apartments).

 In an interview with WETM, District Superintendent Mike Ginalski explained why trying to convert the building into an apartment complex was not feasible.